AP source: Hamlin visits teammates for 1st time since injury

 Hamlin spent his first two days at the University of Cincinnati Medical Center under sedation and breathing through a ventilator.
 Upon being awakened, Hamlin showed no signs of neurological damage and within four days of his arrival was breathing on his own as well as walking and talking.

 He first interacted with his teammates on Jan.
 6, when Hamlin appeared by videoconference from his hospital room.
-He exchanged hand messages, flexed his muscles and spoke to them by saying, “Love you boys.”
+He flexed his muscles and spoke to them, saying, “Love you boys.”

-Hamlin live-tweeted while watching the Bills 35-23 season-closing win over New England on Sunday, and a day later was released from the Cincinnati hospital and transferred to Buffalo.
+Hamlin live-tweeted during the Bills’ 35-23 season-closing win over New England on Sunday, and a day later was released from the Cincinnati hospital and transferred to Buffalo.
 He is now continuing his rehabilitation with the Bills.

 As Hamlin’s recovery progressed, the Bills and the NFL’s messaging switched from “Prayers for Damar 3″ to “Love for Damar 3″ by last weekend, when the entire league honored Hamlin, who wears No. 3.

-Hamlin’s recovery has uplifted the Bills, who were stunned and teary eyed upon watching medical personal revive their teammate.
+Hamlin’s recovery has uplifted the Bills, who were stunned and teary-eyed upon watching medical personnel revive their teammate.

-The Bills on Wednesday were cautious on when they’d get a chance to meet with Hamlin in person, saying it was dependent on the player regaining his strength.
+The Bills on Wednesday were cautious about when they’d get a chance to meet with Hamlin in person, saying it was dependent on the player regaining his strength.

 “Just making sure he’s taking it slow, and obviously trying to get back to being himself,” quarterback Josh Allen said.
 “So we’ll take all the time that we need.
 But I hope he knows the guys are ready to see him.”